What is a 1/2 pitch?

 What is the weirdest pitch in baseball?

-What are the hardest pitches to hit?
+What is the easiest pitch to hit?